microsoft/vscode-copilot-vision/README.md

 1. Copy and Paste an image from the clipboard.
 2. With an image in the clipboard, select the `Attach Context` button and select `Image from Clipboard` from the quick pick.
 3. `Attach Context` button and selecting and image in the workspace from the quick pick or selecting `Screenshot Window`.
-4. Dragging and dropping from anywhere outside VS Code into the chat panel.
+4. Drag and drop from anywhere outside VS Code into the chat panel.
 5. From the command palette, selecting `Copilot Vision: Troubleshoot with Vision`.